acroitoriu/CryptoViewer/README.md

 The possible validation errors (from the Application project) or HttpClient implementation errors are being converted to appropriate HTTP Status Codes using the IExceptionHandler middleware.
 The error details are using the `ProblemDetails` format.

-In order to call successfully the ExchangeRatesAPI, the `CryptoViewer.API` project defines a `ExchangeServiceSettings` configuration section in the `appsettings.Development.json` file.
+In order to successfully call the [ExchangeRatesAPI](https://exchangeratesapi.io/), the `CryptoViewer.API` project defines a `ExchangeServiceSettings` configuration section in the `appsettings.Development.json` file.
 Since the Access Key for the ExchangeRatesAPI is a secret, I've set this configuration in my local [user secrets](https://learn.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-9.0&tabs=windows) using the `ExchangeServiceSettings:AccessKey` key.

 Since all projects in the solution use .NET 9, the API project no longer uses Swagger.
 If interested in the OpenAPI document generated, go to `/openapi/v1.json` path once running the API project.